How to start a snack business: from idea to first sale

 Your first marketing channel should be social media.
 Use Instagram to post high-quality photos of your snacks and share behind-the-scenes videos.
 This builds a connection with potential customers before they even taste your product.

 You might want to run targeted ads.
 If you spend $50 on ads and gain five new customers, your Customer Acquisition Cost (CAC) is $10.
+CAC, or customer acquisition cost, is the total marketing spend divided by the number of new customers it produces.
 Aim to keep your CAC lower than your average customer's spending.

 Sell directly at local events

 Farmers' markets and local festivals put you face-to-face with customers.
-A frequent oversight is not bringing enough free samples.
+A common sampling mistake is not bringing enough free samples.
 Plan to give away about 10% of your inventory at an event to drive purchases.
 Booth fees typically range from $50 to $150 per day.

 Partner with other businesses